 - Students will NOT receive a grade or credit for courses in which they are not properly registered.

-- Courses may not be registered or added to the schedule after the fact.
+- Courses may not be registered or added to the schedule after the close of Drop/Add.

-NOTE: Asbury University reserves the right to change course offerings, and to cancel any course not elected by a sufficient number of students at the time offered.
+NOTE: Asbury University reserves the right to change course offerings, and to cancel any course not selected by a sufficient number of students at the time offered.

 Registration Changes During the Official Drop/Add Period

-- The official Drop/Add periods and the dates of the Last Day to Drop or Add a class are listed in the academic calendar found at the front of the Academic Catalog.
+- The official Drop/Add periods and the dates of the Last Day to Drop or Add a class are listed in the Academic Calendars found at the front of the Academic Catalog.

 - Classes starting on a date after the Official Drop/Add period closes may only be withdrawn or exchanged.

 - Classes must be registered before the end of the official Drop/Add period published for the program.

 - A student can unregister a class during the official Drop/Add period via online registration on the student portal.
 The course will be removed from their schedule and they will not be charged for that particular class.